Run GUI, Headless, and MCP Modes¶

 Connect to the MCP server¶

-Koharu includes a built-in MCP server using the same loaded documents, models, and page pipeline as the rest of the app.
+Koharu includes a built-in MCP server that uses the same loaded documents, models, and page pipeline as the rest of the app.

 Point your MCP client or agent at: